SimianQuant/sbt-jni/README.md

 This plugin wraps the JDK `javah` command.

-Run `sbt-javah` to generate C header files with prototypes for any methods marked as native.
+Run `sbt javah` to generate C header files with prototypes for any methods marked as native.
 For example, the Scala class

 ```scala
 package org.example